GanderGit/rand-guess/README.md

 # Higher or Lower Guessing Game

 This project is a simple game in which the user guesses numbers, getting hints from the script, until they get the right one.
-This was primarily done as an exercise in git, and standard organization.
+This was primarily done as a beginner exercise in git, and standard organization.

 ## Features

 ### Simple Error Checking
 - Contains a simple, reusable function to validate inputs, and handle the errors upon invalid input.

-### Examples of nested loops, and accounting for 'all' possibilities.
+### Use of basic keywords

+- Utilises concepts such as variables, functions and loops, in order to efficiently write game logic.

 ## Requirements
 See requirements.txt .
 Alternatively, see the following: There are none.
+(Except Python!)

 ## How to run

-- Simply run the script using python, and follow the simple instructions in the terminal.
+Simply run the script using python, and follow the simple instructions in the terminal.

 -More specifically, make sure you have python installed.